Join one of our pilgrimages:

 Città di Castello always had a very important cult of art: important artists worked here and solemn buildings and monumental churches were built, like the Cathedral, St Dominic and St Francis.
 Città di Castello is the home of one of the greatest Umbrian artists of the 20th century, Alberto Burri, whose works can be found in the town's two museums.
 Not to be missed is the Diocesan Museum, where the Treasure of Canoscio is kept, one of the most ancient existing collections of objects for liturgical use, dating back to the Early Christina era.

 Today we will be transferred to our starting point.
-You will be walking through nature, climbing and descending between the hills and, along the trail, there is one of the places at the heart of the Way: Pieve de Saddi.
+You will be walking through nature, climbing and descending between the hills and, along the trail.

-Your arrival in Gubbio is a reward for your efforts, not only because of the beauty of the place, but because of the strong bond that unites St Francis to the town.
+Your arrival in Gubbio is a reward, not only because of the beauty of the place but because of the strong bond that unites St Francis to the town.

 You will stand in awe at the point where you see the Basilica of St. Francis for the first time.
 Take a moment and reflect on your journey.
 This is one of the most beautiful moments of the journey, which foretells the joy of your arrival.
-Once you reach Assisi on foot, in the locality of Ponte de Galli, there is the lower point of access to the Bosco di San Francesco (Forest of St Francis) of the FAI (Italy’s National Trust – make an offer to enter), which you can cross as an alternative to the uphill tarmac road.
-You enter Assisi from Porta San Giacomo, through which the pilgrims left the town on their way to Santiago de Compostela.
+Once you reach Assisi on foot, in the locality of Ponte de Galli, there is the lower point of access to the Bosco di San Francesco (Forest of St Francis) of the FAI (Italy's National Trust – make an offer to enter).
+We will make the donation and make our way up to Assis through the woods.
+This is the way pilgrims would leave Assisi to make their way to Santiago de Compostela.
 (Imagine walking from Assisi to Santiago!)